Michael Rose (British Army officer)

-General Sir Hugh Michael Rose, KCB, CBE, DSO, QGM, DL (born 5 January 1940), often known as Mike Rose, is a retired British Army general.
-As well as Special Air Service Regiment commanding officer, he was Commander UNPROFOR Bosnia in 1994 during the Yugoslav Wars.
+General Sir Hugh Michael Rose, KCB, CBE, DSO, QGM, DL (born 5 January 1940), often known as Sir Mike Rose, is a retired British Army general.
+As well as Special Air Service Regiment commanding officer, he was Commander United Nations Protection Force in Bosnia in 1994 during the Yugoslav Wars.

 Early life

 The stepson of British author John Masters, Rose was educated at Cheltenham College, St. Edmund Hall, Oxford, and the Sorbonne.

-He enlisted in the Territorial and Army Volunteer Reserve (TAVR) as a private soldier and was commissioned into the Gloucestershire Regiment TAVR on 17 March 1959, transferring to the Rifle Brigade as a second lieutenant on 1 June 1959.
-Rose was confirmed in this rank and promoted to lieutenant on 18 December 1960. and attached to the Inns of Court, (TAVR).
+Rose enlisted in the Territorial and Army Volunteer Reserve (TAVR) as a private soldier and was commissioned into the Gloucestershire Regiment TAVR on 17 March 1959, transferring to the Rifle Brigade as a second lieutenant on 1 June.
+Rose was confirmed in this rank and promoted to lieutenant on 18 December 1960. and attached to the Inns of Court (TAVR).

 Rose transferred to the Royal Air Force Volunteer Reserve (RAFVR) (General Duties Branch) as acting pilot officer, with the service number 207004, on a three-year commission on 2 November 1961, but relinquished the commission on 11 October 1963.

 Military career

-On graduation from university, having gained a Bachelor of Arts degree, he joined the Regular Army Coldstream Guards as second lieutenant on 22 October 1964. and was promoted lieutenant on the same day.

-Rose was promoted major on 31 December 1972, and after attending the Staff College, Camberley, became the Brigade Major 16th Parachute Brigade from 1973 until 1975, serving in Northern Ireland attached to the Devon and Dorset Regiment and being awarded a Mention in Despatches.
-He was promoted lieutenant colonel on 30 June 1978. and was commanding officer of 22 SAS from 1979 to 1982, as part of which he was in control of the operation to free the hostages of the Iranian Embassy Siege in 1980; he was portrayed by Robert Portal in the 2017 film about the siege, 6 Days.
+On graduation from university, having gained a Bachelor of Arts degree, Rose joined the Regular Army Coldstream Guards as a second lieutenant on 22 October 1964. and was promoted lieutenant on the same day.
+Rose was promoted major on 31 December 1972, and after attending the Staff College, Camberley, became the Brigade Major of the 16th Parachute Brigade from 1973 until 1975, serving in Northern Ireland attached to the Devon and Dorset Regiment and being awarded a Mention in Despatches.
+He was promoted lieutenant colonel on 30 June 1978, and was commanding officer of 22 SAS from 1979 to 1982, as part of which he was in control of the operation to free the hostages of the Iranian Embassy Siege in 1980; he was portrayed by Robert Portal in the 2017 film about the siege, 6 Days.
 Rose was appointed an Officer of the Order of the British Empire on 7 January 1980.
-Serving in Northern Ireland in 1981 Rose earned a Queen's Gallantry Medal, which was finally gazetted in 1994.
+Serving in Northern Ireland in 1981, Rose was awarded the Queen's Gallantry Medal, which was not gazetted until 1994.

 Rose commanded Special Service operations in-theatre during the Falklands War, following which he was promoted to colonel on 30 June 1982, and Mentioned in Despatches.
 He conducted negotiations with the Argentine forces to arrange their surrender deploying some of the skills that he had learnt from the Iranian Embassy siege.

-After being promoted brigadier on 31 December 1983, he served as the commander of the 39th Infantry Brigade from 1983 to 1985.
+After being promoted brigadier on 31 December 1983, Rose served as the commander of the 39th Infantry Brigade from 1983 to 1985.
 He was appointed a Commander of the Order of the British Empire in April 1986.
 From 1987 until 1988, Rose was Commandant of the School of Infantry, and from 1988 until 1989, the first Director Special Forces.
 He attended the Royal College of Defence Studies.